Senaya-KD/scrape-prj-sample-/README.md

   3-day trial), which didn't fit this flow's free-text city/country pattern.
 - **Output filename**: the `Convert to File` node doesn't set a custom binary field name, so the email always attaches a generically named XLSX.

+📌 Note: This repo is a sample of a real-world automation project we built — shared here to showcase the workflow design, tooling (n8n + Apify), and integration patterns used in an actual production use case.